pact-foundation/jest-pact/README.md

 * Not running jest with `--runInBand`.
 If you have multiple test files that write to the same contract, you will need this to avoid intermittent failures when writing the contract file.
+* It's a good idea to specify a different log file for each invocation of `pactWith`, otherwise the logs will get overwritten when other specs start.
+If you provide an explicit port, then the default mockserver log filename includes the port number.

 # API Documentation